 - Transition your child to kindergarten: Learn more about registering your child for kindergarten.
 Find local school district and charter school requirements and timelines.
 Students must be five years old by August 31 of the current school year to attend kindergarten in Delaware.

-- Find special education and developmental support: Find information for families and educators concerned about a child’s development.
+- Find Early Childhood Intervention Supports: Find information for families and educators concerned about a child’s development.
 Includes how to qualify for special education or related services in Delaware, information on the state’s Child Development Watch program and resources for supporting all students.